die-antwort/lighter_box/README.md

 Requires a recent jQuery version (may work with Zepto, too).

-Designed to work with current browsers (including minor workarounds to make sure it’s not completely broken in IE9).
+Designed to work with mdoern evergreen browsers.

 ## Installation